haiku/website/content/blog/pulkomandy/2019-09-07_haiku_monthly_activity_report_august_2019.md

 <h3>Keyboard management</h3>

 <p>Pascal Abresch got the first part of his work to handle "media" keys (play,
-pause, and other additional keys) recognized by Haiku.
+pause, and other additional keys) recognised by Haiku.
 The PS/2 driver has been adjusted, but adding all these new keys to the keymap means we now have more than 128 possible keys, which the BeOS keymap format does not allow.
 So we will need a new one, and this will break compatibility with old apps using the